 There are many different ways to make Chicken Bog, from adding fresh vegetables like onions and green peppers to dressing with a unique selection of spices.
 But everyone agrees on the three staples: chicken, rice and sausage.

 At the Loris Bog-Off Festival, experts and home cooks work to earn the title of Bog-Off Champion by serving up their own version of the tasty dish.
 Though most say they stick to the traditional dish for the Bog-Off, in the end many claim it’s the love they add that makes theirs unique.

-The event is now in its 36th year and will be held on October 17, 2015.
-The festival will also have a children’s area, more than 200 different vendors, a car and tractor show, fireworks, and two stages with live entertainment.
+The event is now in its 42nd year and will be held on October 16, 2021.
+The festival will also have a children’s area, more than 200 different vendors, a car and tractor show, and two stages with live entertainment.
 The event is free to the public so don't be a chicken, and come on down!